Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

-When `proof_type` is set to `standard`, this indicates that the inclusion proof is against a log entry that is currently published by the Transparency Log but more recent than the User Agent may be aware of.
+When `proof_type` is set to `standard`, this indicates that the inclusion proof is against a log entry that is currently published by the Transparency Log but more recent than the client may be aware of.
 These proofs are verified as
 follows:

 1. Verify that `tree_head.size` is greater than the size of the tree head